shogun1970/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 App Server - application vm 23.medium - EKS cluster - kubernetes cluster running monitoring Prometheus and Grafana

-RDS cluster - Database Cluster
+RDS cluster - Database Cluster - Aurora MSSQL database

-S3 buckets - storage buckets
+S3 buckets - storage buckets - used to store application, databases, etc.

+Security Groups - controls network access to AWS resource (acts as a vitrual firewall)

+Load Balancer - distributes/routes traffic to the frontend/backend resources

 ## DR Plan
 ### Pre-Steps:

+Use terraform to help automate resource provisioning in AWS

-Create a separate Zone1 (primary) and Zone2 (secondary) repository for IaC (terraform)
+Create a separate directories Zone1 (primary) and Zone2 (secondary) repository for IaC (using terraform )

 Insure terraform config files are pointing to 2 different availability zones

-Deploy Application on Zone1 and verify application is working as advertised
+Build infrastructure in region 1 and verify application is working as advertised (in Zone1, terraform init and terraform apply)

-Deploy Application on Zone2 and verify application is wokring as advertised
+Buid infrastructure in Zone2 and verify application is wokring as advertised (in Zone2, terrform init and terrafome apply)

-Deploy Primary Database on Zone1
+Deploy Primary Database on Region 1

-Deploy Secondary Database on Zone 2
+Deploy Secondary Database on Region 1

-Replicate database on Zone2
+Create Backups/Snapshots of database for backup and recovery

 Ensure Database full backup and incremental backup are scheduled